MP: Guna district PRO dies in road accident

 Quick links:

-Guna, Dec 13 (PTI) The public relations officer of Madhya Pradesh's Guna district administration was killed after his car overturned here on Monday morning, a police official said.
+The public relations officer of Madhya Pradesh's Guna district administration was killed after his vehicle overturned here on Monday morning, a police official said.

-The accident took place when the PRO, K P Dangi (58), was returning to Guna from Berasia town in the state capital Bhopal, located about 200 km from here, after attending a marriage function, sources said.
+The accident occurred when the PRO, K P Dangi (58), was returning to Guna from Berasia town in the state capital Bhopal, located about 200 km from here, after attending a marriage, sources said.

-Dangi was alone in the car and driving himself when his vehicle hit a road divider and overturned, sub-divisional officer of police Munish Rajoria said.
+He was alone in the jeep and driving himself when it hit a road divider and overturned, sub-divisional officer of police Munish Rajoria said.

 He died while being rushed to Biora town for treatment, the official said.